-Returning to work can be daunting but with the right support most doctors make a smooth transition back to working life.
+Returning to work can be daunting but with the right support, most doctors make a smooth transition back to working life.

-“My supervisor and colleagues were really nice and understanding … and eased me in slowly and gave lots of moral support which helped me regain my confidence”
+“My supervisor and colleagues were really nice and understanding … and eased me in slowly and gave lots of moral support which helped me regain my confidence.

-If you plan on returning to work before the the expected return date, you will need to give your Trust at least 28 days' notice5.
+If you plan on returning to work before the expected return date, you will need to give your Trust at least 28 days' notice5.

 If you are considering a return to work after a period of ill health, you should discuss this with your GP or specialist who may also be able to suggest changes to assist your return.

 If you are returning from an OOP, you must ensure that your TPD is aware of your anticipated date of return to secure re-entry to the programme.
-Training placements will depend on availability and therefore it is important you give at least 6 months' notice of your return4.
+Training placements will depend on availability and therefore it is important you give at least 6 months' notice of your return.